jfo/weblog/content/post/how-zig-do.md

 pub fn main() void {
     storage = []u8{0} ** 30000;
-    bf(serpinsky, storage[0..]) catch {};
+    bf(hello_world, storage[0..]) catch {};
 }
 ```

-I'm swallowing this error for now, I'll come back to how to deal with it later,
+I'm swallowing this error here now, which I should not be doing, but the
-the important point to note is how easy zig makes it to properly handle errors
+important point to note is how easy zig makes it to properly handle errors up
-up the call stack.
+the call stack.
 It is not the reponsibility of the caller to check for any
 particular error state, but the compiler enforces calling any errorable
 function with try and annotating the correct return values all the way up.
 It
-has to be dealt with eventually!
+has to be dealt with eventually, _even if it's being ignored_!

-> This new syntax also gets rid of a lot of `%%` and `%` sigils, which people
+> This new `try`/`catch` syntax also gets rid of a lot of `%%` and `%` sigils, which people
 > [really didn't like much](https://github.com/zig-lang/zig/issues/632#issue-277801769).

-I've now implemented 7 of the 8 symbols in brainfuck, all the ones i need
+I've now implemented 7 of the 8 symbols in brainfuck, all the ones I need
 to run "meaningful" programs.

 "Meaningful" programs